 Hannah is the admissions and Singletary Scholars coordinator of the University of Kentucky, recruits prospective Honors students, advises and coordinates programming for Singletary Scholars, oversees the Honors Program Ambassadors team, and manages the communication for Honors.
 Hannah has a BA in English from the College of Wooster and a MA in English from The University of Kentucky.
 She has a background in teaching creative writing, most recently with the Young Women Writers Project at the Carnegie Center for Literacy and Learning and in conjunction with the SwallowTale Project, a creative writing program for incarcerated women.
 Before beginning with Honors, Hannah was a recruiter for Undergraduate Admissions at UK.

 Lauren Von Euw, The Enrollment Management Association (formerly known as SSATB) director of membership, will provide attendees with updates on the latest research published in EMA’s recent Special Reports, training on their Member Access Portal tools (including advisor access and using The Standard Application Online), and more insight into how EMA can serve you and your families.

 As director of membership, Lauren works to ensure member satisfaction and to strategize about ways to expand the size and reach of The Enrollment Management Association (EMA).
 She delivers information and services to members and creates programs designed to increase membership and retain current members.
 Lauren’s focus also intersects with their professional development program to ensure that their offerings are member focused and accessible.
 Before she joined EMA in 2006, Lauren worked in promotional management for The Paper Mill Playhouse.
 She has a BA in theatre from Rowan University and also holds a certification in membership management from the American Society for Association Executives.

 The list of webinars will be regularly updated.

-If you would like to present a webinar for IECA's webinar series, please fill out the form below and it will be reviewed by our webinar committee.
+If you would like to present a webinar for IECA's webinar series, please click here.